vidabc/unicorn_prioject/README.md

 ---

 ## 🚀 **Approach and Implementation**
 I designed an interactive dashboard offering an overview of several key performance indicators (KPIs).
 The distribution of orders highlighted a concentration in the West and East regions, with a smaller contribution from the Northeast.
-Key observations include:

-- **Declining Profit Margins in 2018 Despite Increased Sales:** In 2018, despite an increase in sales and t he number of orders, profit experienced a decline.
-This could be attributed to:
-  - Higher Discounts or Promotion
-  - Shift Toward Low-Margin Products
-- **Product Categories Performance:** The "Tables" subcategory remains unprofitable across all regions and years except in limited states.
-- **Sales and Profit Trends by State:** The top 10 states with the highest sales have consistently been: 1.
-California, 2.
-New York, 3.
-Texas, 4.
-Washington, 5.
-Pennsylvania, 6.
-Florida,  7.
-Illinois, 8.
-Ohio,  9.
-North Carolina, and 10.
-Indiana.
-These states have shown a consistent pattern of profitability or lack thereof across all years.
-For instance, if a state was profitable in 2016, it remained profitable in 2017 and 2018, and similarly for unprofitable states.

 ---